johnathanyan/NowPlaying/README.md

 <body>
     <p>
-        Chrome extension that finds the last(or current) spotify song played and finds the lyrics and samples that are found in the song.Made to replace musixmatch on spotify.
+        Chrome extension that finds the last (or current) Spotify song played and finds the lyrics and samples that are found in the song.
+Made to replace musixmatch on Spotify ever since it stopped being offered.
     </p>
     <br>
     <h1> How it works: